AdobeDocs/marketo.pt-BR/help/marketo/product-docs/administration/settings/change-your-marketo-password.md

 ---
 unique-page-id: 2359916
-description: Alterar sua senha do Marketo - Documentos do Marketo - Documentação do produto
+description: Alterar a senha do Marketo - Documentação do Marketo - Documentação do produto
 title: Alterar a senha do Marketo
 exl-id: 06527ecf-b437-4d12-9254-ae0c95485d58
-source-git-commit: 07899e541b3624e99e0ead59d898ced2ab4e57af
+source-git-commit: b71729a678ff4a676bb60803d845d0a44118f7e5
 workflow-type: tm+mt
 source-wordcount: '56'
 ht-degree: 0%